yardsale8/stat489_book/_sources/IntroductionToPython/WhatIsPython.txt

    The name(s) for the IPython tools are currently in transition.
-Ipython was originally written with Python as the sole focus, but it was quickly recognized that this framework works well with many language.
+Ipython was originally written with Python as the sole focus, but it was quickly recognized that this framework works well with many languages.
 Recently, IPython was split into two parts, Jupyter and Ipython proper.
 Project Jupyter includes all of the machinery that is used to make shells and notebooks, allowing easy creation of tools in other language.
 Ipython